Tradition of Distinction

 The Graduate Program in History at the University of Pennsylvania has a long tradition of distinction.
 One of the first programs in the United States to offer doctoral training in history (first Ph.D. conferred in 1891), the Department continues to be a leader.
 Few history departments in the country can match ours in global coverage and scholarly depth for the study of the past over the last half millennium.

 Our faculty includes winners of distinguished honors, including the Pulitzer Prize and the Parkman Prize; Carnegie, Guggenheim, MacArthur, Sloan, SSRC, and Spencer fellowships; Fulbright, NEH, and ACLS grants, among many others; and election to the American Academy of Arts and Sciences.
-In addition, current members of the Department have served as presidents of the Organization of American Historians, the Association for Asian Studies, the American Academy for Jewish Research, and the Sixteenth Century Society & Conference.
+In addition, current members of the Department have served as presidents of the Association for Asian Studies, the American Academy for Jewish Research, the Middle East Studies Association, and the Sixteenth Century Society & Conference.

 Small and Selective